sf-wdi-19-20/modules/w7_d4_2_testing/prereading.md

 ## Testing Rails Applications

-Though Rails has built-in tools for testing, we'll use `rspec-rails`<!--, `capybara`, and `Factory Girl`--> instead of those default tools.
-Read at least the first 6 sections (down to and including "Factory Girl") of this [thoughtbot post about rails testing](https://thoughtbot.com/) that goes over these tools.
+Though Rails has built-in tools for testing, Rails developers often use `rspec-rails`, `capybara`, and `Factory Girl` instead of those default tools.
+Read the first 6 sections (down to and including "Factory Girl") of this [thoughtbot post about rails testing](https://thoughtbot.com/) that goes over these tools.

 ## Reflection Questions & Submission